katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 * Constant Analytics has been removed.
 The authentication process changed significantly, so it was no longer working properly.
 * Fixed: Fix fatal error when updating lists in User Profiles
 * Fixed: Improved Form Designer speed when `WP_DEBUG` is defined
+* Tweak: Only "Active" users now shown by default in Contacts
+* Tweak: Filtering Contacts by status now loads new request

 __Developer Notes:__